 Most People Don’t Know These 15 Movies Were Filmed In New Mexico

-More than one hundred movies have been shot in New Mexico, making the state an important filming destination.
-Over the course of four years (starting midway through 2010) the film industry created $1.5 billion in total economic output for New Mexico.
-So, we’re fans—not just of the movies, but of the jobs that come with them.
-These 15 movies are just a sample of those filmed here.
+Movies filmed in New Mexico number in the hundreds, making the state an important filming destination.
+Over the course of four years (starting midway through 2010), the film industry created $1.5 billion in total economic output for New Mexico.
+So, we’re fans—not just of the movies made in New Mexico, but of the jobs that come with them.
+These 15 movies are just a sample of those movies set in New Mexico.

 Okay, unless you’re really up on your film history, you probably haven’t heard of this Thomas Edison creation.
 At under a minute, this silent movie is definitely a short.
 It was filmed at the Isleta Pueblo in New Mexico.

-Which of these movies is your favorite?
+Which of these movies made in New Mexico is your favorite?
 Can you tell which scenes were shot in New Mexico?
-Let us know in the comments.
+Know of any other movies set in New Mexico?
+Let us know!

 New Mexico movies aren’t the state’s only brush with Hollywood.
 The Land of Enchantment has actually produced a lot of well known celebrities.
 It’s true!
 And just in case you need convincing, here are some famous people from New Mexico.